dgerabagi/data-curation-environment/flattened_repo.md

 export interface ParsedResponse {
     summary: string;
     courseOfAction: string;
-    filesUpdated: string[]; // List of file paths from the "Files Updated This Cycle" section
+    filesUpdated: string[]; // This is now derived from parsed files, not a separate section
     files: ParsedFile[]; // Parsed file blocks with content
     totalTokens: number;
 }